#

 - Call the

-module twice, passing in different parameters for each environment:# Development Environment module "dev_network" { source = "./modules/network" vnet_name = "dev-vnet" location = "East US" resource_group_name = "dev-resource-group" address_space = ["10.0.0.0/16"] subnet_name = "dev-subnet" subnet_address_prefixes = ["10.0.1.0/24"] } # Production Environment module "prod_network" { source = "./modules/network" vnet_name = "prod-vnet" location = "West US" resource_group_name = "prod-resource-group" address_space = ["10.1.0.0/16"] subnet_name = "prod-subnet" subnet_address_prefixes = ["10.1.1.0/24"] }
+networkmodule twice, passing in different parameters for each environment:# Development Environment module "dev_network" { source = "./modules/network" vnet_name = "dev-vnet" location = "East US" resource_group_name = "dev-resource-group" address_space = ["10.0.0.0/16"] subnet_name = "dev-subnet" subnet_address_prefixes = ["10.0.1.0/24"] } # Production Environment module "prod_network" { source = "./modules/network" vnet_name = "prod-vnet" location = "West US" resource_group_name = "prod-resource-group" address_space = ["10.1.0.0/16"] subnet_name = "prod-subnet" subnet_address_prefixes = ["10.1.1.0/24"] } - The module is sourced from

 - Call the